Malgorzata (Gosia) Tyczynska Weh

 🧬 Past research focus

 I primarily use mathematical modeling and data analysis for my research.
-Because of the interdisciplinary nature of my research, I am actively collaborating with experimental biologists (and hopefully clinicians in the future).
 Some of my previous research focused on the following problems:

 • PhD: To understand when, why, and how specific mutation rates benefit cancers adapting to treatment.
 I also investigated the role of metabolic conversion in the emergence of treatment resistance, using pharmacokinetic (PK) modeling, and the limits of extrachromosomal DNA (ecDNA) during cancer evolution.

-• M.Sc.: Detecting causality in circadian rhythms models and data
+• M.Sc.: Developed and evaluated methods for detecting causality in circadian rhythms models and synthetically-generated data of oscillatory gene expression patterns.

 I completed a Ph.D. at the Department of Integrated Mathematical Oncology at Moffitt Cancer Center & the University of South Florida (FL, USA).
 I also completed M.Sc. in Mathematical Sciences from Korea Advanced Institute of Science and Technology (KAIST, South Korea), M.Sc.Eng. in Mathematical Modeling and Computation from the Technical University of Denmark (DTU, Denmark), and I worked as a research assistant at the Department of Molecular and Integrative Physiology at the University of Michigan Medical School (MI, USA).